On Weierstra{\ss} semigroups at one and two points and their corresponding Poincar\'e series: Symmetry and functional equations

+The rest of the Subsection is devoted to present in a self--contained way the proof ``$(1) \Leftrightarrow (2)$'' of Theorem \ref{thm:defelix}.
+(A clear ordering in the steps is missing in the proof of Delgado \cite[p.~630]{delgado}).
+First, we collect now some known results due to Serre (cf. \cite{serre3}).

-\begin{lem} Let $R$ be a ring.
-Assume that every projective $R$-module of ranks $1$ and $2$ are free.
+\begin{lemma} Let $R$ be a ring.
+Assume that every projective $R$--module of ranks $1$ and $2$ are free.
 Let $I$ be a nonzero ideal of $R$ with projective dimension less than or equal to $1$.
-The following statements are equivalent: \begin{enumerate} \item $I$ may be generated by two elements. \item $\ext_R^1(I,R)$ is a cyclic $R$-module. \end{enumerate}
+The following statements are equivalent: \begin{enumerate} \item $I$ may be generated by two elements. \item $\ext_R^1(I,R)$ is a cyclic $R$--module. \end{enumerate} \end{lemma}